DataDog/leveldb/README.md

 # levigo

 levigo is a Go wrapper for LevelDB.
+This fork makes levigo go-gettable by including the C++ source for LevelDB, and building it with the Go code.

+This package currently includes LevelDB 1.19, and only supports Linux.

 The API has been godoc'ed and [is available on the web](http://godoc.org/github.com/jmhodges/levigo).